Libya's Benghazi, cradle of anti-Gaddafi revolt, torn by chaos that followed

 "Whenever we approach their strongholds the terrorists fire rockets on residential districts," said Fadhl al-Hassi, an army commander.
 The Islamist camp denies this.

-In a city where virtually everyone has access to weapons, neighbors - armed but wearing civilian clothes - have joined pro-army forces to help dismantle Ansar al-Sharia checkpoints.
+In a city where virtually everyone has access to weapons, neighbours - armed but wearing civilian clothes - have joined pro-army forces to help dismantle Ansar al-Sharia checkpoints.

 DIVIDED CITY